iocenter/remso/readme.txt

 Besides the optimization code for Multiple Shooting, this framework can instantiate a Single Shooting formulation and solve it with IPOPT or SNOPT.

-REMSO is being developed by Andres Codas (andres.codas at itk.ntnu.no) during his Ph.D studies which are supported by the IO-Center at NTNU in Norway (http://www.iocenter.no/).
+REMSO was developed by Andres Codas (andres.codas at itk.ntnu.no) during his Ph.D studies which are supported by the IO-Center at NTNU in Norway (http://www.iocenter.no/).
 All users are encouraged to contact him for questions and possible collaboration.

+The mrst2016-netImplementation branch contains a module that enables the modeling and handling of output constraints with respect to the gathering network in an flexible and efficieny way.
+More information can be found in the paper "Network contrained production optimization by means of multiple shooting" in the SPE Reservoir Evaluation & Engineering journal.
+The module was developed during the PhD studies of Thiago Lima Silva (thiago.l.silva at ntnu.no) in collaboration with Andres Codas.
+Users interested in optimization of both reservoirs and gathering networks with the multiple shooting framework are encouraged to contact them for questions and possible collaboration.

+To run REMSO with the Network module, it is required (in addition to the standard requirements):
+- Sundials CVODES (tested with v12.6.2).

-Copyright 2013-2016, Andres Codas.
+Copyright 2013-2018, Andres Codas, Thiago Lima Silva

 REMSO is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by